-New Immigration System Edges a Step CloserPosted in : Quarterly Reviews on 19 May 2020
+New Immigration System Edges a Step CloserPosted in : Immigration and Employment Updates on 19 May 2020

 The new points-based immigration system designed to replace freedom of movement with the EU has passed its second reading in Parliament.
 The immigration bill was approved by 351 votes to 252 – mainly due to the large Conservative majority in the House of Commons.
 The new immigration system is expected to be implemented for the 1 January 2021 treating both EU and non-EU nationals equally under the points-based system.

 Home secretary Priti Patel said the proposed new immigration system will be “firmer, fairer and simpler” and would “lay the foundation for a high-wage, high-skill, high-productivity economy”.
 Critics argue the new rules will be too restrictive for key sectors including care,

 Click here to login and access the full article.Log in now to read the full article

 Don't miss out, start your free trial today!

 Are you fully aware of the benefits of Legal-Island's Employment Law Update Service?
 We help hundreds of people like you understand how the latest changes in employment law impact on your business.